James4Ever0/notes/guidelines on designing ai systems.md

 ---
-title: guidelines on design ai systems
+title: guidelines on designing ai systems
 created: '2023-09-17T13:01:57.001Z'
-modified: '2023-09-17T13:03:30.711Z'
+modified: '2023-09-17T13:03:48.800Z'
 ---

-# guidelines on design ai systems
+# guidelines on designing ai systems

 you must think like an expert and show some example or direction as reasonable goals if you want it to perform specific task.